BoMeneerNL/ScrumBoomer/SECURITY.md

 ## Reporting a Vulnerability

-Use this section to tell people how to report a vulnerability.
+Every system or website has its issues and vulnerabilities

-Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.
+If you want to report a vulnerability, bug or any other issue.
+You can create an issue using the bug template